joaosantos7614/joaosantos7614/README.md

 - 👋 Hi, I’m João Pedro
-- 👀 I’m interested in contribuiting to the comunity and gaining expecience :)
+- 👀 I’m interested in contribuiting to the comunity and gaining experience :)
 - 🌱 I’m currently learning C# and ASP.NET
-- 💞️ I’m looking to collaborate on anything I'm able to help
+- 💞️ I’m looking to collaborate on anything within my knowledge
 - 📫 How to reach me ...
 Well, right here on GitHub ;)

 <!---